 What They Found

 The review identified 17 human and 48 animal studies exploring various oxygen delivery methods for kidney preservation, including hypothermic oxygenated machine perfusion (HOPE).
-Among these, only the COMPARE trial, a randomized, double-blind, controlled, phase III trial, was considered methodologically robust.
+Among these, only the COMPARE trial, a randomised, double-blind, controlled, phase III trial, was considered methodologically robust.

 Canadian Relevance